AA/PPS 04.01.30 - Nomination and Evaluation Procedures for Graduate Faculty

 Issue No. 1

-Graduate faculty may serve as instructors of record for graduate courses (5000, 6000 and 7000 level).
+Graduate faculty may serve as instructors of record for graduate courses (e.g., 5000, 6000, and 7000 level).
 Individuals lacking graduate faculty status are not allowed to teach graduate level courses.
-Appointment of an individual lacking graduate faculty status to teach a graduate course is considered a serious violation of university policy.

 Minimum Graduate College criteria for graduate faculty status include:

-completion of the doctorate or other recognized terminal degree from an accredited institution;
+completion of doctorate or other recognized terminal degree from an accredited institution;

-doctorate/recognized terminal degree in a discipline in or related to the assigned graduate course(s);
+completion of doctorate or recognized terminal degree in a discipline in or related to the assigned graduate courses;

 proven record of scholarship or creative activity; and